herikw/home-assistant-custom-components/README.md

 It reads the Current Temperature, Set and Read the Operation mode (Auto, Manual, Holiday, Fireplace) and Sets the target temperature.

 ### Installation
+* If not exist, in ha_config_dir/custom_components/ create a directory called atagone
-* Copy file climate/atag-one.py to your ha_config_dir/custom_components/climate directory.
+* Copy file atagone/climate.py to your ha_config_dir/custom_components/atagone/ directory.
-* If your are using hasio on docker: Copy file climate/atag-one.py to /usr/share/hassio/homeassistant/custom_components/climate
+* If your are using hasio on docker: Copy file atagone/climate.py to /usr/share/hassio/homeassistant/custom_components/atagone/
 * Configure with config below.
 * Restart Home-Assistant.